-In Citrus Health and Rehabilitation Center, 13.07% Percentage of Patients
+In Citrus Health and Rehabilitation Center, 1.58% of Patients

-Measures the percentage of long-term care patients that required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and taking a bath.
+This is the percentage of patients that required additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Citrus Health and Rehabilitation Center, 16.78% Percentage of Residents
+In Citrus Health and Rehabilitation Center, 4.03% of Residents

-This tells you the percent of patients that retained mobility levels over time.
-Retaining mobility can be a good sign for residents' health.
+This tells you the percent of residents who were able to retain mobility over time.
+Retaining mobility can be a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Citrus Health and Rehabilitation Center, 16.78 Percentage of Residents Rehospitalized
+In Citrus Health and Rehabilitation Center, 4.03% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Citrus Health and Rehabilitation Center, 9.16 Percentage of Patients
+In Citrus Health and Rehabilitation Center, 12.69% of Patients

-This is the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-There is usually a correlation between staying out of the emergency room and the quality of care.
+This tells you the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+There is usually a correlation between reduced emergency room visits and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Citrus Health and Rehabilitation Center, 78.49% Percentage of Resident
+In Citrus Health and Rehabilitation Center, 96.1% of Resident

-This is the percentage of short-term residents who saw functional improvements, such as with activities of daily living.
+Measures the percentage of short-term stay patients who experienced functional improvements, such as with activities of daily living.
 Some experts believe this is a measure of a facility's rehabilitation services.

 - Inverness Dialysis Center0.91 miles away1510 Highway 41 North Inverness Florida 34450CMS Rating: 1 stars Dialysis Stations: 17 (352) 637-0500